khonsulabs/cushy/README.md

 examples, so these manual steps are provided.
 Actual users of Gooey should be able to utilize Trunk in development, as well as run locally.

-A second example named `counters` is provided as a proof-of-concept showing how widgets instantiating new widgets at runtime can work in a reactive system.
+A second example named [counters](./crates/gooey/examples/counters.rs) is provided as a proof-of-concept showing how widgets instantiating new widgets at runtime can work in a reactive system.
 This is more of a technical proof-of-concept proving that it works.
 The code in the example is not as pretty as I would want from Gooey, which is why this README focuses on the simpler example.

 ![Gooey Web Multi-Counters Demo](./counters-web.gif)

+## Crates

+- `gooey-reactor`: A platform-independent, forbid-unsafe reactive system.
+- `gooey-core`: Defines all of the cross-platform structures and traits.
+- `gooey-web`: Defines the `WebApp` type which implements `gooey_core::Frontend`.
+- `gooey-raster`: Defines the `Raster` type which implements `gooey_core::Frontend`.
+This crate is a placeholder as a proof of concept of how `gooey` can automatically pick at compile time which frontend to use.
+- `gooey-widgets`: Defines the provided widgets.
+Currently this includes `Flex`, `Label`, and `Button` implementations.
+When the `web` feature is enabled, `gooey-web` support is enabled.
+- `gooey`: Provides easy functions for utilizing `gooey-web` and `gooey-raster` in a write-once, deploy anywhere manner.